RhetTbull/osxphotos/README.md

 albums = photosdb.albums()
 ```

-Returns a list of the albums found in the Photos library
+Returns a list of the albums found in the Photos library.  **Note**: It is possible to have more than one album with the same name in Photos.
+Albums with duplicate names are treated as a single album and the photos in each are combined.
+For example, if you have two albums named "Wedding" and each has 2 photos, osxphotos will treat this as a single album named "Wedding" with 4 photos in it.

 #### ```persons```
 ```python